 On the confirmation dialog box, select Yes, extend.

-If the admin has turned off guest expiration after expiration dates were set, you will see an option to clear the expiration date from your guests, allowing them to have access to the site indefinitely.
+If the site admin has turned off guest expiration after expiration dates were set, you will see an option to clear the expiration date from your guests, allowing them to have access to the site indefinitely.

 Extending a guest's access applies to all of their access on a site.
 If you want a guest to only have access to a subset of the site's resources, you need to remove their access from those items manually before or after extension.